Chicago, October, 1991

 The plot of Mystery Date relied heavily on our hero being continually mistaken for his evil older brother, but the two actors looked nothing alike.
 Two years later, Ethan Hawke would star in the plane crash survival movie Alive, with a half-dozen young actors who all looked exactly like him.

 “Hey, at least we got a movie made.
-Our first script,” I noted.
+Our first script,” I said.

 That first script was like a first child, and we’d sacrificed a lot to get it made.
 It earned us a reputation for blowing deadlines because of our half-assed work on the rewrite of Ophelia, the body-swapping revenge-seeking cat movie that we continually neglected while we stubbornly rewrote and reworked Mystery Date for no money.
 Now, the movie had come out and made no money, and we were in limbo.